Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 The Cloud Connectivity Manager (CCM) offers a set of AT commands that can help you understand the networking environment of the device.
 For CCM devices, the AT DIAG offers users four different functions – LOG, PING, ECHO and SCAN.

-AT+DIAG LOG
+AT+DIAG LOG X
 """""""""""""

 You can enable and disable logging for a device by using the DIAG LOG command.
-This command is executed as follows:

-AT+DIAG LOG X
-"""""""""""""

 Where parameter X has a value of 0, 1, 2… 9.
 For each value of X, the level of logging is as follows:

 0. "LOG_OFF"
 1. "LOG_ERR"